Important information about using this website

 We are committed to protecting and respecting your privacy.
 We are responsible for protecting your personal information as a “data controller” under applicable data protection legislation.

-Our nominated person for data protection is Charles Brook, Managing Partner and their contact details are email@example.com.
+Our nominated person for data protection is Charles Brook, Managing Partner and his contact details are email@example.com.

 We collect personal data as defined by applicable data protection legislation (‘personal information’).

 The personal information we collect might include name, date of birth, email address, postal address, telephone number, credit/debit card details, the company you work for and the industry you work in.

 We obtain personal information from you when you enquire about our activities, register with us, send or receive an email, ask a question or otherwise provide us with personal information.
 We may also receive information about you from third parties, for example from our service providers or from a friend who wants to tell you about our websites or the activities we carry out.